Documentation / @ember-data/request / index / default

 For example:

-import Fetch from '@ember-data/request/fetch';
+import { RequestManager, Fetch } from '@warp-drive/core';

-import Auth from 'ember-simple-auth/ember-data-handler';
+import Auth from 'ember-simple-auth/handler';

 import Config from './config';